dpmango/gulp-starter-pack/README.md

 # Gulp Starter Pack
 This package intended to solve common front-end development tasks.
+Works best for psd/sketch to html projects and save you a lot of time setting up local environment

 ## How to start